Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

-1983 - The Park Wellington Condominium Remodel, 1131 Alta Loma Road, West Hollywood CA. Original 1972 architect unknown.
-Originally an apartment building.
-Went into foreclosure in 1975.
-Sold to Troy Investment Fund.
+1983 - The Park Wellington Condominium Remodel, 1131 Alta Loma Road, West Hollywood CA. Apartment building originally built in 1972.
 Converted in 1985 to condominiums.
 Photos by Michael Locke.

 Sources include: Alan Hess.